Knowledge base

 - Click here to access the Web app kDrive Infomaniak (online service kdrive.infomaniak.com).

-- Navigate through the kDrive directory tree that appears in the left-hand side menu.
+- Navigate through the kDrive directory structure that appears in the left-hand side menu.

 - Right-click on the desired file.